 Israel responded with a counter-blockade of Egypt in the Gulf of Suez.
 The Israeli blockade was enforced by naval vessels based at Sharm el-Sheikh and the Sinai coast facing the Gulf of Suez.

 The Israeli blockade substantially damaged the Egyptian economy.
-According to historian Gammal Hammad, Egypt's principal ports, Alexandria and Port Safaga, remained open to shipping throughout the war.
+According to historian Gamal Hammad, Egypt's principal ports, Alexandria and Port Safaga remained open to shipping throughout the war.

 Throughout the war, the Israeli Navy enjoyed complete command of the seas both in the Mediterranean approaches and in the Gulf of Suez.

-According to historian Benny Morris, the Egyptian lost seven missile boats and four torpedo boats and coastal defense craft, while the Syrians lost five missile boats, one minesweeper, and one coastal defense vessel.
+According to historian Benny Morris, the Egyptian lost seven missile boats and four torpedo boats, and a coastal defense craft, while the Syrians lost five missile boats, one minesweeper, and one coastal defense vessel.

 All together, the Israeli Navy suffered three dead or missing and seven wounded.

 Syria ignored the Geneva Conventions and many Israeli prisoners of war (POW) were reputedly tortured or killed.